terasolunaorg/terasoluna-gfw/README.md

 Apart from the above mentioned settings, plugin related settings must also be done in pom file as per the requirements.

 ## License
-The Terasoluna Global Framework is released under Apache  License, Version 2.0.
+The TERASOLUNA Global Framework is released under Apache  License, Version 2.0.